Panthers buy out final 2 years of Keith Yandle’s contract

 Buying out Yandle allows the Panthers to protect another player in the Seattle expansion draft.
 Protected lists are due Saturday.

 The Boston native has skated in 1,032 regular-season and 58 playoff games for the Coyotes, Rangers and Panthers since making his NHL debut in 2006.
-Yandle joins Suter among the experienced left-handed-shooting defenseman available this summer.
+Yandle joins Suter among the experienced left-handed-shooting defensemen available this summer.

+Using part of the buyout savings, the Panthers re-signed 25-year-old defenseman Gustav Forsling to an $8 million, three-year contract.
+Zito said the Panthers are looking forward to watching Forsling continue to develop after setting career highs with five goals, 12 assists and 17 points in 43 games last season.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno